-When establishing and reviewing the Company's non-employee directors' compensation, the Company considers the level of work and involvement the directors have with the Company's business.
-The Company also considers compensation paid to directors in the marketplace generally and at the Company's peer group companies.
-In 2023, the Company also had its independent compensation consultant perform a Board compensation assessment.
-For board service period June 2023 to June 2024, the Company's annual non-employee director compensation structure is as follows:
+Only our non-employee directors receive compensation for their services as directors.
+The Compensation Committee reviews the form and amount of compensation of non-employee directors annually to validate that the Company's non-employee directors are compensated appropriately.
+The Compensation Committee considers the level of work and involvement the directors have with the Company's business, the compensation paid to directors in the marketplace generally and at the Company's peer group companies.
+The Compensation Committee also periodically has its independent compensation consultant perform a Board compensation assessment.
+For board service period June 2024 to June 2025, the Company's annual non-employee director compensation was in the form of (i) a cash retainer and (ii) an annual grant of restricted stock units as follows:

-voniponounion suruotuse is us fono noi Retainer Fee

-\$

-Board Fees

 Cash Retainer 50,000

-Equity Retainer (1) 100,000
+Equity Retainer (1) - 150,000

-150,000
+200,000

 Chair of the Board Fees (2)

 Cash Retainer 50,000

-Equity Retainer (1) 35,000
+Equity Retainer (1) 35,00

-85,000
+85,00

-Committee and Lead Independent Director Fees (2) (3)
+Committee and Lead Independent Director Fees ^{(2) (3)} 45.00

-Lead Independent Director 15,000
+Lead Independent Director 15,00

 Chair of the Audit Committee 15,000

 Chair of the Compensation Committee 10,000

-Chair of the Nominating & Corporate Governance Committee 5,000
+Chair of the Nominating & Corporate Governance Committee 8,50

-(1)Fair value of equity awarded at grant date.
-Awards granted vest on the earlier of 1-year or on date of the 2024 Annual Meeting following the date of grant.
+Fair value of equity awarded at grant date.
+Awards granted vest on the e 2025 Annual Meeting following the date of grant. earlier of 1-year or on date of

-(2)Fees are in addition to base Board Fees.
+2) Fees are in addition to base Board Fees.

-(3)Fees are paid in cash
+(3) Fees are paid in cash